ACX Technical Requirements for Audiobooks: Full 2026 Guide

 Amazon does operate a separate AI narration programme called KDP Virtual Voice, which uses Amazon's own AI voices to narrate books enrolled in KDP.
 This is invite-only as of early 2026 and does not accept author-supplied audio files.
 It is a different system from ACX.

 If you are producing an audiobook with AI narration and want Audible distribution, monitor ACX's policy page directly for any updates.
 In the meantime, platforms that openly accept AI-narrated audio include Spotify for Authors, Apple Books (via the Digital Narration programme), Google Play Books, Kobo Writing Life, and INaudio (which distributes to 30+ platforms).
+See the complete AI audiobook distribution guide for step-by-step instructions on each platform.

 Skip the technical setup entirely